scalableminds/webknossos/docs/datasets.md

 * Go to the [dataset view on the dashboard](./dashboard.md)
 * Use the refresh button on the dashboard or wait for WEBKNOSSOS to detect the dataset (up to 10min)

-Typically WEBKNOSSOS can infer all the required metadata for a dataset automatically and import datasets automatically on refresh.
+Typically, WEBKNOSSOS can infer all the required metadata for a dataset automatically and import datasets automatically on refresh.
 In some cases, you will need to manually import a dataset and provide more information:

 * On the dashboard, click *Import* for your new dataset
 * Provide the requested properties, such as *scale*.
 It is also recommended to set the *largestSegmentId*.
 See the section on [configuring datasets](#configuring-datasets) below for more detailed explanations of these parameters.